chrismatthews939/DataEng-Learning-Journal/3. Programming and Scripting Essentials/Topic-3-Python-for-Data_Engineers.md

 ## Lecture Notes

 ## Topic 3 Reflections
-Try and design our definition of done to reflect the SDCL
+Try and design our definition of done to reflect the SDCL.
+Introduce Test driven development